rbevan-png/NLP_Text_to_SQL_Project/README.md

 - Saves results in CSV format for analysis
 - Modular design for easily switching between models

+  ## Evaluation

+The Zero-Shot GPT-4o produced:

+- **Exact Match Accuracy**: 27.27% (282/1034)
+- **Execution Accuracy**: 71.37% (738/1034)

+The Pretrained GPT-3.5 Produced:
+- **Exact Match Accuracy**: 36.65% (379/1034)
+- **Execution Accuracy**: 67.79% (701/1034)

+## Limitations

+- GPT models are external and are costly to pretrain (~$50 for Spider).
+- GPT models are external and require API calls to be queried.
+- The weaker 3.5 struggled with generating proper SQL.
+- Zero-Shot 4o did better at SQL, but did not internalize the patterns of the Spider dataset.

 ## How to Use

 1. Upload the Spider dataset files to your Colab environment.